 We noticed, too, that a signal frequency or a range of frequencies is typically shown in a damping factor specification.
-This effectively tells us that, even though the damping factor assumes only the resistive parts of impedance, there is a frequency component that manufacturers are weary of.
+This effectively tells us that, even though the damping factor assumes only the resistive parts of impedance, there is a frequency component that manufacturers are wary of.

 As discusses previously, damping is most important at low frequencies.
-Therefore, many damping factor specs are measured at low frequencies and/or low frequency ranges.
+Therefore, many damping factor specs are measured at low frequencies and/or low-frequency ranges.

-Low frequency audio signals cause slower oscillations and, typically, greater excursion in the speaker diaphragm.
+Low-frequency audio signals cause slower oscillations and, typically, greater excursion in the speaker diaphragm.
 Proper damping, therefore, is even more important at low frequencies to keep the driver from overshooting and maintain a tight and defined bass response.

 For this reason, you’ll often find damping factors specified for lower frequency ranges.